Resources and Tips for Displaced Pets

 Below is a roundup of local services and tips for wildfire evacuees with pets.

 Lost and Found Pets

-The unbelievable speed of the North Bay wildfires forced many families to flee their homes without their pets.
-As of October 22, more than 550 domestic pets were still reported missing.
+The unbelievable speed of the wildfires forced many families to flee their homes without their pets.
+Hundreds of domestic pets have been reported missing.
 If you found a stray animal:

-Report it: Submit a Lost & Found report.
-This information is shared with all of the animal shelters and rescue groups throughout Sonoma County.
+Report it: Submit a Lost & Found report at your local humane society.
+This information is shared with all of the animal shelters and rescue groups throughout the local area.

 Take the animal to a shelter: The shelter will see if the animal has a microchip that can help them reconnect with their owners.
 Regardless, the shelter can keep the animal and try to reunite it with its family.

 If you are an evacuee with a pet, it’s important to consider the anxiety your animal may be experiencing.
 Forgotten Felines of Sonoma County offers the following tips for helping cats transition to a new home.